2teez/runs/README.md

 ### Versioning:
   The version was increased from 0.1.1 to 0.1.2, because the fn keyword is made public in the src/lib.rs by `runs`.
 So, user doesn't have to do that on their own.

+  Version 0.2.0, allow the crate `runs` to run `cargo add`, adding to the user's project Cargo toml file, the specified crates used on the doctest.
+The user does NOT have to manually do anymore, like they will do in the previous version.

+  Version 0.2.1, updated the README file.